 But the uncomfortable truth is that few will reach these heights, and too many fall at the same hurdles.
 But as all good founders know you can learn from failure, and there is a lot to learn.

-After seeing the same mistakes happen time and time again, I collaborated with board adviser and global strategist Lana Tahirly Abdullayeva to create The .
+After seeing the same mistakes happen time and time again, I collaborated with board adviser and global strategist Lana Tahirly Abdullayeva to create The Fintech Start-Up Playbook .
 Combining our 40 years of experience combines into an easy to access five-point guide for how to grow a fintech and the common mistakes for founders to avoid.
 I’ve outlined five of those pitfalls here.

 1. Thinking it will be easy

 No matter how great your idea is, making it a reality will never be easy.
-A found that 40% of founders saw a negative impact on their finances, a third stated it negatively impacted their family and social lives, and a quarter worked roughly 70 hours a week.
+A recent study found that 40% of founders saw a negative impact on their finances, a third stated it negatively impacted their family and social lives, and a quarter worked roughly 70 hours a week.
 It’s tough, but at the end of it all 75% would do it all over again.

 Founders should only start this journey if they’re prepared to put in the hard yards.
 They should make sure they have a team around them that’s ready for failures, negative feedback and unwelcomed surprises.
 Founders need to exhibit boundless passion, drive, and a commitment.